Guidelines

 • GIF (Graphic Interchange Format): A moving image with no audio that loops and can be shared on social media

-• Link Shortener: A website that reduces the length of your URL
+• Link Shortener: A website that reduces the length of your URL; a common example is bit.ly

 • Meme: A popular photo, video, image or phrase on social media that is often copied & given individual variations